jas-fullstack/learnjs/README.md

 ###### `[1, 2, 3, 4, 5].reduce(function (acc, current) {return acc + current}, 0) //zero means start from where e.g 0`
 #### Filter :
 Filter will return the filtred items of array.

+### pure funcions
+Pure functions are the functions which does return same result every time e.g a function doing sum of values will always return same result.
+### event loop
+Event loop plays important role in nodejs processing. when we execure any program in node js it goes into the call stack after the execution it goes into call back que. now the job of event loop is to make sync between call back que and call stack. if call stack is empty then event loop move program from call back que to call stack.